Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/analytics-metadata.md

 ---
 title: Explore Analytics OData metadata for VSTS
-titleSuffix: VSTS
+titleSuffix: Azure DevOps
-description: How to guide to explore the entity model OData metadata defined for the Analytics service in Visual Studio Team Services
+description: How to guide to explore the entity model OData metadata defined for the Analytics service in Azure DevOps
 ms.prod: devops
 ms.technology: devops-analytics
 ms.reviewer: jozimm